 Have you heard of a spring bulb lasagne?
-It’s an easy way to create a beautiful spring bulb potted display that will reward you with flowers from late winter through the whole spring season.
+It’s an easy way to create beautiful spring bulb pots that will reward you with flowers from late winter through the whole spring season.

-We are hoping for a beautiful display in our pots so planted our bulbs much closer together than you would in the open ground.
-Obviously the more substantial your pot, the more bulbs you’ll be able to fit in it.
-Our containers have a diameter of 15 inches across their tops and are 12 inches high.
-They are just big enough to fit 3 layers of bulbs in, and I hope to get two years good display out of them before having to renew.
+The more substantial your pot, the more bulbs you’ll be able to fit into your bulb lasagne.
+These containers have a diameter of 15 inches across their tops and are 12 inches high.
+They are just big enough to fit three layers of bulbs in, and I hope to get two years good display out of them before having to renew.

-There is no doubt that the hardest part of this project is choosing the bulbs!
-I drove my daughter mad changing my mind in the garden centre.
+There is no doubt that the most challenging part of this project is choosing the bulbs.
+I drove my daughter mad, changing my mind in the garden centre.
 The trick is to choose bulbs that will give you a succession of flowers.

 How to plant a bulb lasagne.

-I highly recommend measuring the layers of your bulb lasagne on the inside of your pot before you start.
-Once you start adding compost, it can be challenging to judge how much you have added.
-It’s also a great way to check how many layers your pot can hold.
+Firstly, once you start adding compost, it can be challenging to judge how much you have added.
+And secondly, it’s also a great way to check how many layers your pot can hold.

-Once you have planted your bulb lasagne give it a good water.
-If you want to you can dress it with some grit to finish it off.
-You may want to tuck your pots out the way somewhere in readiness for spring. – They’re not much to look at in their bare state.
-We’ve already positioned our pots where they will flower as I have a plan for them while we wait for our bulbs to grow.
+Once you have planted your bulb lasagne give it a good water and if you want to, dress it with some grit to finish it off.
+You may want to tuck your pots out the way somewhere in readiness for spring as they’re not much to look at in their bare state.